scott-robbins/PoolParty/code/0.3/README.md

  - Some nodes have higher computational power, this designates them a **worker**
  - Other nodes might be well connected on the network, they are designated a **talker**
  - Nodes without NAT will be useful for routing as network grows, so they are **routers**
+ - Nodes that store data for other notes to retrieve are **hoarders** (every node is a hoarder to some degree by default)

 ========================== *Last Updated August 2020* ==========================